atesztoth/openalpr-swift-wrapper/README.md

 ## Motivation
 I just wanted to use OpenALPR...
 It turned out to be a rather long and painful process to somehow make this work.
-It's here so you won't have to go through it yourself. _Keep it, hold it, love it._
+It's here so you won't have to go through it yourself. _Take it, hold it, love it._

 https://www.youtube.com/watch?v=uZwHVCqdT7c